Faith In Action: Creating a Backyard Habitat

 - With your minister, building and grounds committee, and religious educator, identify a habitat niche you can create in your locale and plan a backyard habitat for your grounds.

 - Investigate local wildlife needs by consulting government or conservation agencies, such as EPA or the Audubon Society.
 Determine beneficial plants and trees to support local wildlife.
-A good resource about backyard habitats on the National Wildlife Federation website, where you can also certify your habitat.
+The National Wildlife Federation’ kids and families page has exciting family resources for outdoor experiences.
+The same organization has a page where you can certify your backyard habitat.

 - Plan a date for building the habitat.
 Publicize this event in your congregation and in the larger community.

 - Optional: Invite a wildlife expert to speak to your congregation about these needs.

 - Optional: Provide backyard habitat information to all members of your congregation.
 Invite them to join the group for this activity and/or create their own backyard habitats at their homes.